processone/p1pp-js/README.md

 It's possible to get access to ``Strophe.Connection`` object used internally by P1PP.
-That object is available as ``P1PP.push_client.connection`` and only connection was established, which may be determined by listening to event delivered through **on_strophe_event** callback.
+That object is available as ``P1PP.push_client.connection`` and only when connection was established, which may be determined by listening to events delivered through **on_strophe_event** callback.

 ## Third party libraries used